eanplatter/forked/README.md

 Made it so.

+# But why?
+If you have ever needed to debug a node module you're using in your project it's a no brainer.
+If you find a bug in someone's project you might want to fix it and made a fork of it so you can then open a pull request.

 # Getting Started

 First, you need an access token from github so forked can log in.
 You can find instructions for that [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)